-- 1. The Board of Directors or the Shareholders' Meetings appointed the Company's independent director as Audit Committee. - 2.
-The Audit Committee selects a member of the Audit Committee to be the Chairman of Audit Committee. - 3.
+- 1. Nomination and Remuneration Committee considers various aspects of appropriateness and proposed to the Board of Directors or the Shareholders' Meetings to appoint Audit Committee. - 2.
+The Board of Directors or the Shareholders' Meetings appointed the Company's independent director as Audit Committee. - 3.
+The Audit Committee selects a member of the Audit Committee to be the Chairman of Audit Committee. - 4.
 The Audit Committee is to appoint the secretary of the Audit Committee.